tunks/scala-scratchpad/category-theory/README.md

 ### The unary function monad (aka the Reader monad)

-The unary function monad is used to pass a single external value into a bunch of functions which depend on it.
+The unary function monad is used to pass a single external value into a bunch of functions that depend on it.
 This is also known as the Reader monad, and is a way to implement [dependency injection](https://github.com/Versal/jellyfish).

 ```scala
 class Fn1Monad[A, B](g: A => B) extends Fn1Applicative[A, B](g)